Elementary school (England and Wales): Local education authorities

 The issue of providing education for children over the age of 12 highlighted the need for reform of the school boards, who by the end of the 19th century had begun to run "higher classes" and even separate "higher elementary schools" for more capable older pupils.
 This was sometimes in direct competition with local borough and county councils who ran technical and arts schooling for the same age groups.
 Following a court case in 1899, the Cockerton Judgement ruled that school boards were exceeding their powers by educating this older age group.
 The Education Act 1902 replaced the directly elected school boards and made the local councils Local Education Authorities (LEAs) with the power to run secondary and technical schools.
 A controversial clause was that the LEAs were required to give maintenance grants to church schools and to control their curriculum; however, if a church wished to provide denominational teaching, then they would have to maintain the school themselves, an option adopted by the Catholic Church.

 End of the elementary schools

-Following the First World War, the government commissioned William Henry Hadow to head a committee which would investigate and make recommendations on a wide range of educational issues; their findings were issued in stages over almost a decade and were known as the Haddow Reports.
+Following the First World War, the government commissioned William Henry Hadow to head a committee which would investigate and make recommendations on a wide range of educational issues; their findings were issued in stages over almost a decade and were known as the Hadow Reports.
 In 1931, the Haddow Committee issued a report recommending the division of schooling into distinct primary and secondary sections.
 Within the primary sector, infant schools and junior schools for 7 to 11-year-olds should be separate but cooperate closely together.
-Further advice on infant schooling were issued in a report of 1933.
+Further advice on infant schooling was issued in a report of 1933.
 These recommendations were later adopted as part of the wide-ranging reforms of the Education Act 1944.
-Many of the former elementary school buildings became primary schools, while others were repurposed as secondary modern schools for which they were poorly suited.
+Many of the former elementary school buildings became primary schools, while others were repurposed as secondary modern schools, for which they were poorly suited.